David Sassoon (treasurer): Personal life and family

 Sassoon was married to Hannah Joseph and they had four children before she died in 1826.
 Sassoon later married Farha Hyeem and they had 10 children.
 Sassoon's sons were Albert, Elias, Sassoon David, Rueben, Arthur, Aaron, Solomon, and Fredrick, and his daughters were Mazaltob, Amam, Kate, Rebecca, and Mozelle.
 In Bombay, Sassoon continued to dress and have the manners of Baghdadi Jews; however, Sassoon's sons were allowed by him to adopt English manners.
 In 1853, Sassoon became a British subject, and signed his Oath of Allegiance to Queen Victoria in Hebrew due to his poor command of English; however, he was still based in Pune.
 Sassoon was a devout Orthodox Jew and observed religious practices, including the Sabbath.
 In Bombay, Sassoon first lived on 9 Tamarind Street and later with his family, moved to Byculla where he lived in Sans Souci, the former palace of Shin Sangoo.
 Sassoon's Sans Souci home was later donated to the Parsi Trust and later became the Masina Hospital.

 His son Albert moved to London, England, in 1874, became a Baronet and married into the Rothschild family.
 Sassoon's eight sons all entered various areas of the Sassoon family’s businesses.
-Founder of the Sassoon family, Sassoon died on 7 Novmember 1864.
+Sassoon died on 7 November 1864.
 Albert was given control of David Sassoon & Co after Sassoon's death, which led to Elias separating from the family business due to a feud with Albert and founding E. D. Sassoon & Co., Elias' own trading company.
 Sassoon's grandson, David Solomon Sassoon, was a bibliophile.
 His other grandson, Edward Sassoon also served as a Member of the House of Commons.